Visit the institution website for COVID‑19 updates

-Applicants are expected to hold a first or upper second-class (2:1) degree in either finance or economics, or an equivalent overseas qualification from a reputable university.
+Applicants must hold at least an upper second-class honours degree (with a mark of 65 or above) in either finance or economics, or an equivalent overseas qualification from a reputable university.
 Students with a degree in finance are required to demonstrate a good understanding of economics and mathematics.

 Months of entry

-This programme, which was launched in 2018, will equip you with the specialist skills and knowledge to pursue a wide range of careers in the banking industry.
+This programme will equip you with the specialist skills and knowledge to pursue a wide range of careers in the banking industry.
 It has been developed with the needs of the sector in mind and reflects the industry’s growing demand for individuals with an extensive knowledge of regulation and compliance.

 Our programme has a distinctive focus on banking regulation, supervision, compliance and risk management.
 It goes beyond traditional banking and finance courses by exploring the regulatory demands within banking and examining the role of central banks and international organisations in achieving and maintaining financial stability.

 The MSc in Banking, Regulation and Financial Stability is designed for graduates of economics or finance who aspire to a career in banking.
 It will also appeal to recent graduates who are already working in financial services and wish to specialise in banking and financial regulation, as well as those who intend to continue to PhD research in this area.
 Successful students will be in demand and can expect to excel in careers in banks and regulatory bodies, or advisory roles in accounting, auditing and consulting firms.